emmahsax/highline_wrapper/README.md

 1. one
 2. two
 3. three

-This question is required.
+--- This question is required ---
 What is your favorite number of these?
 1. one
 2. two
 3. three

-This question is required.
+--- This question is required ---
 What is your favorite number of these?
 1. one
 2. two
 3. three
 2
 => {:value=>"two"}

 > HighlineWrapper.new.ask_multiple_choice('What is your favorite number of these?', ['one', 'two', 'three'], {default: nil})